Our List of the Best Kitchen Rugs Includes a Vintage-Looking Runner That’s on Sale for $25

 Why we chose it: A two-for-one rug in chic, versatile colors.

-Not long ago, when we sat down with Morrow Soft Goods cofounder Stephanie Cleary, we were let in on a little secret: The brand’s bath mats are its number-one bestseller.
+Not long ago, when we sat down with Morrow Soft Goods cofounder Stephanie Cleary, she let us in on a little secret: The brand’s bath mats are its number-one bestseller.
 Cleary found out when she saw that customers were grabbing the cotton styles in doubles to use as a makeshift kitchen runner.
-So when the California-based company dropped its summer lineup this year, it included a longer mat to more perfectly fit in between sinks and islands.
+So the California-based company started making a longer mat to more perfectly fit in between sinks and islands.
 There are just two patterns to choose from (for now): Alina, a geometric in cream and hazelnut, and Lupe, a broken check in similar shades.
 Our favorite touch is that they are machine washable; all you have to do is toss them in and run a gentle cycle with cold water.

 Porte + Hall Innerweave Doormat